ekremdemirboga/multi-controlled-u-gate/README.md

 op_reference = Operator(reference_qc)

+print(f"\nIs the generated circuit equivalent to Qiskit's native MCX? {op_generated.equiv(op_reference)}")

+Resource Complexity Analysis
+The resource requirements for this decomposition scale with the number of control qubits, n.

+Resource

+Asymptotic Complexity

+Gate Count

+O(n
+2
+ )

+Circuit Depth

+O(n
+2
+ )

+Ancilla Qubits

+O(n)

-print(f"\nIs the generated circuit equivalent to Qiskit's native MCX? {op_generated.equiv(op_reference)}") Resource Complexity AnalysisThe resource requirements for this decomposition scale with the number of control qubits, .ResourceAsymptotic ComplexityGate CountCircuit DepthAncilla QubitsThe analysis shows that while this construction is general and powerful, it is resource-intensive, with gate count and depth growing quadratically.
+The analysis shows that while this construction is general and powerful, it is resource-intensive, with gate count and depth growing quadratically.
 This highlights the significant overhead associated with implementing complex logical operations on quantum computers.